 Want to start a garden but feel intimidated by the beauties you see on Instagram?.
-With the tips and tricks discussed here, you can begin your gardening journey and enjoy the fruits of your labors — literally!
+With the gardening tips and tricks discussed here, we hope to inspire you into starting your journey and enjoying the fruits of your labors — literally!

 Understanding your hardiness zone is an important place to start when beginning your first garden.
 There are 13 zones within the United States.
 The higher the number, the warmer the climate.
 Simply put, if you’re in zone 5 and a plant you’re thinking about growing is “hardy to zone 7,” you’re highly unlikely to grow that plant in your zone successfully.